Questions, answered.

 Which agents does Mindrealm work with?

 Mindrealm reviews code from any agent or developer.
 What matters is the code, not who wrote it.
-For the automatic stop-hook auto-fix loop, one command wires up Claude Code, Codex, and Gemini today, with more agents on the way.
+For the automatic stop-hook auto-fix loop, one command wires up Claude Code, Codex, Kimi Code, and Antigravity.

 What does Mindrealm check for?